Vancouver Hidden Gems is a series that will highlight some of my favourite Vancouver spots for food, drinks, entertainment and more.

 I parked in the parking lot closest to the ski chalet.
 I was shocked to see so much snow.
 I had expected we might come across some snow while hiking, but not at the base.
 Hailey and I were both wearing shorts but luckily despite the snow, it was really warm.
 It was definitely a weird feeling to be dressed for summer and trudging through snow.
 We wore running shoes and our feet were quickly soaked!

 We spent a solid half an hour trying to find the trail.
 We had googled instructions, but with so much snow they were useless.
-We could not see any of the trails and my sense of direction is pretty awful ( definitely inherited that from my Mom haha) .
+We could not see any of the trails and my sense of direction is pretty awful .
 We finally ran into a hiker who regularly visited the lookout and she pointed us in the right direction.

 Walking in snow feels a bit like walking in sand.
 There is added traction, making it a harder workout.
 There were a few steep portions of the trail near the top but overall it was an easy hike.
 It was also quite a short hike though the snow did slow us down.
 We didn’t time ourselves but I would estimate it took us an hour and a half round trip.